-https://new.eastsussex.gov.uk/childrenandfamilies/specialneeds/search-for-services/ https://new.eastsussex.gov.uk/childrenandfamilies/specialneeds/health-services/
+https://new.eastsussex.gov.uk/childrenandfamilies/specialneeds/health-services/

-16. Where can I get information, advice and support?
+18. Where can I get information, advice and support?

-The school: CoP 6.81
+The school:

 If your child is already at our school, the class teacher is the first point of contact but parents are also welcome to directly contact the SENDCo, Head or Head of School.
 All contacts are initially made through the school office: